Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 2. Just-In-Time Analytics

-Just-In-Time Analytics is, simply, business intelligence that happens on the fly — at the moment the question is asked — rather than through the ahead-of-time path from source system to pipeline to dashboard that we described in Section 1.
-There is no weeks-long lead time.
-There is no ticket to the analytic engineering backlog.
+Just-In-Time Analytics is business intelligence that happens on the fly — at the moment the question is asked — with no weeks-long lead time and no ticket to the analytic-engineering backlog.
 The question and the answer share the same moment.

-What makes this possible now is AI — specifically, large language models and agentic tools with three capabilities that the ahead-of-time pipeline never had:
+What makes this possible now is AI — LLMs and agentic tools with three capabilities the ahead-of-time pipeline never had:

-- Write and execute code.
-The agent can compose and run the work itself — SQL against a warehouse, Python for analysis, a structured query, or a call to an external tool — without a human in the loop for every step.
+- Write and execute code — SQL, Python, a structured query, a tool call — without a human in the loop for every step.

-- Interface in natural language.
-People who don’t write code can still get rigorous answers.
-An executive asks in plain English; the agent handles the translation to whatever the data layer requires.
+- Interface in natural language — people who don’t write code still get rigorous answers.

 What Just-In-Time Analytics is not

-Exploration needs freedom.
-Definitions need rigor.
-Just-In-Time Analytics has to deliver both — and that tension is what the next two sections address.
+Just-In-Time Analytics has to deliver both flexibility and reliability — the tension the next two sections resolve.

 3. Semantic Binding

-Semantic binding makes that agreement explicit and durable, decoupled from any single dashboard or pipeline.
-The organization declares, once and in a reviewable form, what Revenue means: which sources it draws from, which filters apply, which grain it is computed at, how it relates to Customer or Active User.
-That declaration is the binding — a durable contract between domain meaning and physical data.
-When an agent answers a Just-In-Time question, it does not invent the definition at query time.
-It resolves the question against a binding the organization has already stood behind.
+Semantic binding closes that gap.
+In ahead-of-time analytics, the binding between a concept and its computation was implicit, locked inside a pipeline job built weeks earlier.
+Semantic binding makes that agreement explicit and durable, decoupled from any dashboard.
+The organization declares once, in reviewable form, what Revenue means — its sources, filters, grain, and how it relates to Customer or Active User.
+When an agent answers a question, it does not invent the definition; it resolves against a binding the organization has already stood behind.

-Here is what that looks like in practice.
-The W3C R2RML (RDB to RDF Mapping Language) standard is one way to write semantic bindings: each mapping connects an ontological concept to a logical table — a SQL query that encodes the official definition.
-The rdfs:comment on each mapping is not decoration; it is the organizational story behind the number, visible to reviewers, auditors, and the agent alike.
+There are several models of semantic binding — dbt Labs’ Semantic Layer (MetricFlow) declares semantic models and metrics as version-controlled YAML, and LookML (Looker) defines models, explores, and joins in code.
+Those are BI-/metric-oriented semantic layers; the W3C R2RML (RDB-to-RDF Mapping Language) standard is the graph-/ontology-native one this post explores, and it is the one I have hands-on experience with.
+Each R2RML mapping ties an ontological concept to a logical table — a SQL query that encodes the official definition.
+The rdfs:comment is not decoration; it is the organizational story behind the number, visible to reviewers, auditors, and the agent alike.

 @prefix rr: <http://www.w3.org/ns/r2rml#> .